tofupilot/python-client/CONTRIBUTING.md

 If you need to test a new version of the Python client before making an official release, you can publish it to TestPyPI, a sandbox version of PyPI used for testing package distributions.

+1. If a previous test package with the exact same version was released, update the version in `setup.py`.
+For instance, change version="X.Y.Z.dev0" to version="X.Y.Z.dev1".
-1. Build the package locally using:
+2. Build the package locally using:
    ```sh
    rm -rf dist/*
    python -m build
    ```
    This will generate distribution files in the dist/ directory.

-2. If a previous test package with the exact same version was released, update the version in `setup.py`.
-For instance, change version="X.Y.Z.dev0" to version="X.Y.Z.dev1".
+3. Get a testpypi API key, for example ask your managment if they have one.

    Then run:
    ```sh
    twine upload --repository testpypi dist/
    ```

-3. To install the new test package, run:
+4. To install the new test package, run:
    ```sh
    pip install -i https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple/ tofupilot==<exact-version>
    ```